Table of Contents

 Diporto is a great taverna for dishes like soups, stews and grilled whole fish.
 This Athens restaurant menu changes daily based on market availability, making each meal a bit of a surprise.

 During our lunch, we enjoyed generous bowls of orzo and gigante beans cooked in old style broths whose recipes probably haven’t changed for hundreds of years.
-We also loved Mitsos’ grilled sardines which were generously sized, extraordinarily fresh and charred to tasty crispiness.
+We especially loved Mitsos’ grilled sardines which were generously sized, extraordinarily fresh and charred to tasty crispiness.

 Pro Tip